 #1 Lintel Repair & Replacement Service

-• Cracks appear in the mortar joints and bricks, emanating outward from the upper corners of the windows.
+- Step-Cracks: Zig-zag cracks in the mortar joints starting from the upper corners of windows or doors.

 How Lintel Replacement Cost is Determined